Text NAVYBONUS to 764764 for information.

 You will live in a barracks called a "ship" and each is named after an important ship in naval history.
 Each state-of-the-art ship can house up to 1,300 recruits and contains multiple berthing areas, a galley and classrooms.
 Each climate-controlled ship is designed for maximum quality of life.

 Your berthing compartment (sleeping quarters) houses your entire division.
-Male-female integrated divisions are housed in single-gender compartments but come together for training.
+Male-female integrated divisions are housed in single-sex compartments but come together for training.
 It is where you sleep, shower, dress, iron your uniform and polish your shoes.
 It is also where your RDC instructs you on proper folding and stowing techniques, passes out vital information and hands out letters from home.
 You will be inspected, stand watch, PT and practice marching in this space.
 You will be responsible for cleaning every square inch of it (all 350,000 of them).
 This is your home for the next several weeks.